State

 End-to-end

-In the end-to-end part of the PSYC packet, persistent variables are defined from the sending entity to the receiving entity, which can either be a context or a single target.
+In the end-to-end part of the PSYC packet, persistent variables are defined within a channel from the sending context to the receiving entities.
 This makes end-to-end state quite powerful, but also a hassle to implement.
-In fact, in order to simplify, we have dropped the plan of providing one-to-one state from a srouce to a single recipient.
-State shall always happen within a context. psyced still doesn't implement this, thus it never sends stateful packets.
+That's why we have obsoleted unicast end-to-end state and limited ourselves to only do multicast context state. psyced still doesn't provide either of these, thus it never sends stateful packets.

 Global shared state